 Vacation Rentals/Hotels & Motels

-The State of California has enacted a face covering requirement that applies to the City of Carpinteria.
+A statewide face covering requirement mandates that masks be worn at all times in indoor businesses and any time outdoors when one is likely to be in proximity to others.
 Free face coverings can be obtained at the Santa Barbara County Administration building lobby (105 E. Anapamu St., Santa Barbara) and at the Santa Barbara Health Care Center (345 Camino del Remedio, Santa Barbara).
 For more information, visit https://publichealthsbc.org/faqs/.

 Both of Carpinteria’s grocery stores are open and have designated shopping hours for seniors and the immunosuppressed as follow: